httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let primary_label be the result of Parsing a Label from Textual Headers ({{parse-label}}) from input_string.
 2. Let parameters be an empty, unordered mapping.
 3. In a loop:
-   1. Consume any OWS from the beginning of input_string.
+   1. Discard any leading OWS from input_string.
    2. If the first character of input_string is not ";", exit the loop.
    3. Consume a ";" character from the beginning of input_string.
-   4. Consume any OWS from the beginning of input_string.
+   4. Discard any leading OWS from input_string.
    5. let param_name be the result of Parsing a Label from Textual Headers ({{parse-label}}) from input_string.
    6. If param_name is already present in parameters, throw an error.
    7. Let param_value be a null value.